Salon Pricing Guide: How to Effectively Price your Services and Maximise Profitability

 Overall working hours per month = Avg. working hours per month * No. of employees

 - The overall working hours should only include the working hours of employees who are actively involved in providing chargeable services.
-It should not include the working hours of support staff like receptionist, salon manager, cleaning staff, etc. However, their salaries, bonuses, and commissions should be accounted in the employee costs that you added while calculating your running costs above.
+It should not include the working hours of support staff like receptionist, salon manager, cleaning staff, etc. However, their salaries, bonuses, and commissions should be counted in the employee costs that you added while calculating your running costs above.

 - Remember that the average working hours of any staff are not equal to their logged-in hours.
 For ex: A hairstylist might punch in at 10 and leave by 6, but the actual time that they spend providing services may be less than 8 hours.
 It may vary depending on several factors like customer no-shows, cleaning of workstations, etc.